ethanwater/unwrap-go/README.md

 # unwrap
 A forbidden Go library inspired by the std:Result library in Rust.
 Dont sue me!

-**Please note** that this should absolutely **not** be used in any production code.
-If you plan to do so, then I highly advise creating your own custom methods for your error handling.
-This library directly goes against the Golang philosophy of directly handling errors
+**Please note** that this should absolutely **not** be used in to replace error handling in go.
+If you plan to do so, then I highly advise creating your own custom methods for your own desired way of handling things.
+This library *kinda* goes against the Golang philosophy of directly handling errors:

 > "The philosophy regarding errors is centered around simplicity, explicitness, and ease of handling.
 Go
 > emphasizes the principle that errors should be explicitly handled rather than